MTG/essentia/doc/sphinxdoc/research_papers.md

 - M. A. Casey.
 Music of the 7Ts: Predicting and Decoding Multivoxel fMRI Responses with Acoustic, Schematic, and Categorical Music Features.
 Frontiers in psychology, 8, 2017.

+- G. Chambres, P. Hanna, and M. Desainte-Catherine.
+Automatic Detection of Patient with Respiratory Diseases Using Lung Sound Analysis.
+In 2018 International Conference on Content-Based Multimedia Indexing (CBMI) (pp. 1-6).
+IEEE, 2018.